Yihe-Harry/DSA3101-Group-Project/GrpB_models/b5_churn_prediction/README.md

   - The optimal parameters for the Random Forest model include:
     - No bootstrapping
     - No max tree depth
-    - 1 minimum samples per leaf
+    - 1 minimum sample per leaf
     - Minimum of 5 samples to split
     - 100 estimators
   - Therefore, we have selected Random Forest as our preferred method.